-Join David Rivers for an in-depth discussion in this video Publishing your project for web and mobile, part of Up and Running with Articulate Storyline 2.
+Join David Rivers for an in-depth discussion in this video Publishing your project for web and mobile, part of Learning Articulate Storyline 2.

 - Once you previewed your project, maybe multiple times, before it seems to work properly, it's then time to publish.
 In the previous movie, we were previewing our Orientation final project.
 And you can see I have OrientationFinal2 opened up, previewing.
 I'm at the last slide, where I have Previous and Next buttons.
 Previous would take me to my Results slide, Next takes me to that last slide.
 Now I'm kinda stuck here, so perhaps one last thing we should do before we publish is, create an option to close this up.